What is a Flexible Spending Account (FSA)?

 - Do I need to save or submit documentation for my FSA expenses?

 Yes, per IRS regulations, you must save your itemized documentation for tax purposes.
-This includes receipts, bills, and any other documentation you may receive detailing your expenses.
-When using the Health Care Card or otherwise, WageWorks© may request that you provide documentation such as a detailed receipt to validate a claim at any time throughout the plan year.
-The last day to substantiate reimbursement requests through WageWorks for the 2018 plan year is May 31st, 2019.
+This includes receipts, bills, and any other documentation you may receive detailing your expenses when using the Health Care FSA Card.
+Otherwise, WageWorks© may request that you provide documentation such as a detailed receipt to validate a claim at any time throughout the plan year.
+The last day to substantiate reimbursement requests through WageWorks for the 2021 plan year is March 31st, 2022.

 Note: Health Care FSA participants using the Health Care Card must submit requested substantiation receipts within 90 days of the original transaction date, to WageWorks©, or the Card privileges will be suspended.